Home

 • First, go to your computer and open your word processing program

 • A step I always do next is to print out my image or saying on ordinary note paper to see that it is just as I want it.
 If not, I keep changing it and printing it out till it is right for my project.
-Use the same piece of paper so there's little waste - just put a different end of the paper into the printer each time.
-You can have four goes this way
+Use the same piece of paper so there's little waste.
+Just put a different end of the paper into the printer each time.
+You can have four goes at experimental printing this way.
+I also like that stationery is usually fairly translucent so you can see where you are placing your element on a page or other papercraft project

-• Once I am happy with my image or saying, I feed a piece of acetate or OHP film into the printer so that it will be printed on the smooth side (there's a smooth and a rough side of OHP film - make sure it gets printed on the smooth side)
+• Once I am happy with my image or saying, I feed a piece of acetate or OHP film into the printer so that it will be printed on the smooth side.
+There's a smooth and a rough side of OHP film - make sure your image gets printed on the smooth side.

-• Convert your image to a mirror image and set the printer to best quality so you get a nice, thick covering of ink
+• Convert your image to a mirror image or flip it horizontally and set the printer to best quality so you get a nice, thick covering of ink

 • Print out your image or saying on the acetate - remember it will be a mirror image of what you want right now

-Now, how do you use them on your paper craft projects?
+Now, how do you use these embellishments on your paper craft projects?

 Rub ons are useful for: